Export subsidies help SMEs but "you have to hustle"

 Free money

 “Subsidies?
 That means free money for the taking.”
 Wessel de Vries, a specialist in international business at Ynbusiness in Friesland, hears that all the time.
 Yet the reality is a bit more complicated, he says.
-“There are fine schemes, and you do get money, but in the process, you commit to a number of conditions and ground rules.
+“There are good schemes, and you do get money, but in the process, you commit to a number of conditions and ground rules.
 You really need to mean business: stand by your word, be accountable, and invest time, energy, and money.”

 Bert Beverdam, Managing Consultant at subsidies consultancy PNO, agrees.
 “Applying for a subsidy can be complicated.
 You have to follow certain procedures and there are deadlines to contend with.
-On the one hand, you have to stay within the legal frameworks.
+On the one hand, you must stay within the legal frameworks.
 On the other, you must be creative so you can align your plans with the subsidy you are after.”

 Exporting is not something you just do on the side

 Always consider applying for a subsidy carefully, advises De Vries.
-A minor deviation form the may lead to a rejection.
+A minor deviation from the may lead to a rejection.
 "If you are seriously interested in exporting, you prepare well.
 A complicated application process will not make you put a subsidy to one side."

 “Exporting is not something you just do on the side.
 Even with a subsidy, it is your motivation and choices that make the difference between success and failure.
 So, before you go international, make sure your business is ready.
 With or without 'free money'."